Childs Restaurants: Decline and rebirth

-By 1950, the company had shrunk to only 53 locations, and was losing money.
-Nonetheless, it managed to acquire the candy and ice cream maker Louis Sherry Inc., and announced several significant operational changes, including "returning to its old custom of flap-jack making in the windows" and the introduction of prepared meats, to eliminate the need for butchering on-site.
+By 1950, the company had shrunk to only 53 locations and was losing money.
+Nonetheless, it managed to acquire the candy and ice cream maker Louis Sherry Inc.; it announced several significant operational changes, including "returning to its old custom of flap-jack making in the windows" and the introduction of prepared meats to eliminate the need for on-site butchering.

 In 1955, a young hotelier named A.M.
-"Sonny" Sonnabend assumed the presidency of the Childs company, and pointed the enterprise in a new direction.
+"Sonny" Sonnabend assumed the presidency of the Childs company and pointed the enterprise in a new direction.
 In a series of coordinated transactions, the company's name was changed to Hotel Corporation of America, it acquired the Plaza Hotel in New York (across the street from the Savoy-Plaza Hotel, which Childs had developed), and entered into long-term leases for three other hotels in Boston, Cleveland, and Chicago.
 The company was then structured into three divisions: restaurants, manufacturing and distribution of packaged foods (via subsidiaries Recipe Foods, Fred Fear, and Louis Sherry), and hotels.

 In 1961, substantially all of the remaining Childs restaurant operations, now greatly diminished in number and considered part of the company's past, were sold to the Riese Organization (National Restaurants Management Inc.), which as of 2009 operates more than 100 restaurants throughout New York City, including franchised units of Dunkin' Donuts, KFC, Pizza Hut, T.G.I.
 Friday's and Houlihan's.
 A number of the Riese properties are former Childs Restaurants.

 In 1970, Hotel Corporation of America (formerly Childs) was again renamed, to Sonesta International Hotels Corporation.
 As of 2009, the company operates 25 hotels on three continents, and owns several cruise ships, and is still led by the Sonnabend family.